 Fire Technology is the study of the organization and function of fire prevention and suppression techniques; fire behavior, combustible materials, extinguishing agents, hazardous and toxic material; fire protection techniques and systems; and fire command and fire management (supervision).

 Imperial Valley College offers a Certificate of Achievement in Fire Technology and an Associate of Science degree.
 The certificate of achievement is designed to provide students with skills necessary for employment or advancement as an entry level firefighter.
 The Fire Technology degree program is designed for students intending to enter the fire service as a career, as well as for in-service fire personnel wishing to enhance their professional and academic expertise.
 Students earning an associate's degree in Fire Technology may pursue positions as a firefighter, paramedic or firefighter/EMT or may choose to continue their study in fire technology or fire service toward a bachelor's degree.

 The program is designed for part-time attendance.

 The course load described herein is subject to change.
-Students should consult a counselor and appropriate materials/websites as directed to receive the most current requirements.
+Students should consult a counselor and appropriate materials/websites as directed to receive the most current requiremen

-Fire Technology courses may advance the fire fighter options in careers at the city and county Fire Stations.
-Some of the career opportunities listed may require additional training or completion of a four-year college/university degree.
+Fire Technology courses may advance the fire fighter options in careers at the city and county fire stations.
+Some career opportunities may require additional training or completion of a four-year college/university degree.
 Students intending to transfer to a four-year college should consult a counselor for specific requirements.